zunilz/Kickstarter/README.md

         - Do not catch framework code
    	- InvalidOperationException
    	- **ArgumentException**
   	 	- 	When argument is invalid
    	- **ArgumentNullException**
    		- 	null passed to non null accepted
    	- **ArgumentOutOfRangeException**
    		- 	outside allowed range
    	- **InvalidOperationException**
    		- 	if the object is in inappropriate state
    	- NullReferenceException
 	   	- 	ex when string operation done on null string
 	   	- 	do not throw, usually bug in code
    	- IndexOutOfRangeException
    		- 	do not throw, usually bug in code
    	- StackOverflowException
 	   	- 	ex: in recusrive method
 	   	- 	do not throw, usually bug in code
    	- OutOfMemeoryException
    		-   	do not throw, usually bug in code

   - Understanding Exception Handling
 	  - 	In nested code call, exceptions bubbleup untill it is caught.
 	  - 	Catch from most specific exception to least specific
+	  - Guidleines in project layers
+	  - 	throw throwable exceptions in adapters and service layers.
+	  - 	In controller, catch it as Exception and log as http 500 error, and in finally block have a audit handler with execution status, invoker and timestamp etc.
+  -
   -